GeorgetteTanner/benchmarking/README.md

 ## Other:

-A.txt - Realtive proportions of reads from each clone that were combined to form bulk sample A.

-B.txt -	Realtive proportions of reads from each clone that were combined to form bulk sample B.
+{SAMPLE}.txt - Realtive proportions of reads from each clone that were combined to form bulk sample {SAMPLE}.

 ### HeteroGenesis inputs